rahulgopinath/rahulgopinath.github.io/publications.md

 fuzzing processes a head start.
 In our experiments, the LFuzzer-AFL combination achieves up to 17% more coverage on complex input formats like JSON, Lisp, TinyC, and JS compared to AFL.

+#### <a id='holmes2020using'></a>[Holmes, Brindescu, Gopinath, Zhang, Groce: _Using Relative Lines of Code to Guide Automated Test Generation for Python_ TOSEM, 2020]()

+Raw lines of code (LOC) is a metric that does not, at first glance, seem extremely useful for automated test generation.
+It is both highly language-dependent and not extremely meaningful, semantically, within a language: one coder can produce the same effect with many fewer lines than another.
+However, relative LOC, between components of the same project, turns out to be a highly useful metric for automated testing.
+In this paper, we make use of a heuristic based on LOC counts for tested functions to dramatically improve the effectiveness of automated test generation.
+This approach is particularly valuable in languages where collecting code coverage data to guide testing has a very high overhead.
+We apply the heuristic to property-based Python testing using the TSTL (Template Scripting Testing Language) tool.
+In our experiments, the simple LOC heuristic can improve branch and statement coverage by large margins (often more than 20%, up to 40% or more), and improve fault detection by an even larger margin (usually more than 75%, and up to 400% or more).
+The LOC heuristic is also easy to combine with other approaches, and is comparable to, and possibly more effective than, two well-established approaches for guiding random testing.

 #### <a id='mathis2019parser'></a>[Mathis, Gopinath, Mera, Kampmann, Höschele, Zeller: _Parser Directed Fuzzing_ PLDI, 2019]()